delegacz/md-milestone-project-3/README.md

 Through testing opportiunity for new functionalities was found as read above in 'Functionality found in testing' section.

+### Mobile Respo
+Website was build as desktop-first design and was adapted to mobile screen with use of `media queries` in CSS.

+Respo was tested in Google Chromes Dev Tools, Iphone X and Iphone Xr where it didn't dispay any issues.

+Website as also tested with a range of web browsers:
+- Desktop:  Opera, FireFox, Safari, Chrome and Edge
+- Mobile: Safari, Chrome

 ## Deployment
 This project was developed using [Miscrosoft Visual Studio Code](https://code.visualstudio.com/).
 Git was used for version control and backup, it was then pushed to a remote repository on [GitHub](https://www.github.com/),